Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Break Mind Control on impact

 - Warheads can now break mind control (doesn't apply to perma-MC-ed objects).
-- Can be used with `CellSpread` and Ares' `GenericWarhead` superweapon.

 In `rulesmd.ini`:
 ```ini